If by work, you’re asking if you can you lose weight without exercise, then yes.

 There are extreme cases when someone may be severely overweight or obese and combining a keto diet and exercise is simply not a feasible option.
 In this case, it is recommended that the individual loses enough weight to be able to safely combine their ketogenic diet and exercise.

 Individuals with an extreme amount of weight can generally get away with not exercising and also without sacrificing too much lean body mass.
 At higher levels of body fat, the risk of muscle loss is decreased, not completely removed.
 Conversely, the leaner you are, the higher the risk of muscle loss as you lose weight.

-After reaching out to a few individuals who had gone through keto, it was unanimous that if they had to do it all over again, they would have incorporated exercise from the very beginning.
+After reaching out to a few individuals who had gone through a keto diet, it was unanimous that if they had to do it all over again, they would have incorporated exercise from the very beginning.

 Weight loss vs. Fat loss

 Weight loss and fat loss are often used interchangeably, but they are not one and the same.
 Whether you realize it or not, fat loss is what you and most dieters wish to accomplish.

 Weight loss is easy, don’t drink water for a couple days and you’ll drop a few pounds.
 Although, when you start drinking water again the weight will quickly return.
 Obviously, this isn’t ‘real’ weight loss.

 As I stated before, the goal with any diet is primarily to lose FAT, not just weight.
 While dieting, the ideal scenario would be for lean body mass to remain the same or even increase.